-6.4.2.1.4 Vegetation Communities of Special Concern
+6.5.2.1.4 Vegetation Communities of Special Concern

-According to correspondence from the USFWS (2010), no vegetation communities of special concern or critical habitat occur within the construction workspaces associated with the supply and return flow alternatives.
+According to correspondence from the USFWS (2010, 2013), no vegetation communities of special concern or critical habitat occur within the construction workspaces associated with the supply and return flow alternatives.

-WDNR (2010c) identified several vegetation communities of special concern (referred to in Wisconsin as "natural communities") that may be in the area of the supply and return flow alternatives.
-Because most of the natural communities that will be affected by the project are associated with wetland habitats, natural communities are discussed under Section 6.3.3.2.1.
+WDNR (2010c, 2011c, 2013c) identified several vegetation communities of special concern (referred to in Wisconsin as "natural communities") that may be in the area of the supply and return flow alternatives.
+Because most of the natural communities that will be affected by the project are associated with wetland habitats, natural communities are discussed under Section 6.4.3.2.1, Affected Environment for Wetlands.